Elements of the Cause of Action for Abandonment

 ABANDONMENT With the NURSE OR HOME HEALTH AGENCY

-Handling THE ABUSIVE PATIENT
+Managing THE ABUSIVE PATIENT

-5. If your patient has a life-threatening condition or even a medical condition that might deteriorate even without continuing care, this condition should be clearly mentioned in the letter.
-Require the patient's obtaining replacement home healthcare should be emphasized.
+5. In the event the patient has a life-threatening condition or perhaps a medical condition that might deteriorate without continuing care, this issue should be clearly produced in the letter.
+Require the patient's obtaining replacement home medical should be emphasized.